NiceSapien/nc-thm/README.md

  |22|colorDialogTint        |The tint color for images in a dialog root container                            |

- If you didn't understand the table above, you can use the Theme Editor on os-thm Theme Manager to determine which colors points to which.
+ If you didn't understand the table above, you can use the Theme Editor on nc-thm Theme Manager to determine which colors points to which.

 ### Branches:
- - master: Current latest and stable version of os-thm-android.
+ - master: Current latest and stable version of nc-thm-android.

  Documentation written by [Iyxan23](https://github.com/Iyxan23) and slightly edited by [NiceSapien](https://github.com/NiceSapien)